How to get started with Jersey and Spring Boot?

 banner

-On account of being at the cusp of API economy, Spring Boot and Jersey have been a boon to all developers.
+On account of being at the cusp of the API economy, Spring Boot and Jersey have been a boon to all developers.
 With a 30% adoption rate, Spring Boot is a popular framework, and the Jersey support makes it even more irresistible to use.
-In 2015, when Jersey support was introduced, developers rejoiced as they could now build RESTful APIs and deploy it on Tomcat or any other Spring Boot containers.
+In 2015, when Jersey support was introduced, developers rejoiced as they could now build RESTful APIs and deploy them on Tomcat or any other Spring Boot containers.
+A Java development company can leverage these powerful tools to create scalable, high-performance web applications, providing businesses with the cutting-edge solutions they need to stay competitive.

 This article will explore how to get started with using Jersey with Spring Boot to develop an application.